What to do in Hallingdal

 Hike from the top of Geilolia, join a riding trip, try river rafting in Numedalslågen or go off-road biking - all this is possible in the Geilo area.

 Ål in Hallingdal has many activities for you to enjoy.
 Try for example cross-country skiing during winter or hiking and cycling in the summer.

 The winter in Ål i Hallingdal offers many popular activities for the whole family: Cross-country, alpine, kiting, tobogganing, jigging and much more.

 Norefjell, only a 90-minute drive from Oslo, is the high mountain area closest to the Norwegian capital.
 It also boasts Scandinavia's highest drop.

 Rallarvegen lets you set your own pace through 50 miles of mountainous scenery.
 No wonder it's Norway's most popular cycle route.

 Recommended hiking areas around Geilo include the Hardangervidda Mountain Plateau and Geilotoppen Mountain.

-The large and kind mountain areas around Nesbyen offer many opportunities for hiking.
+The large mountain areas around Nesbyen offer many opportunities for all levels of hiking.
 Here you can experience both mountains and forests.